Dr John Schwarz

 Lyndal Groves

 Lyndal joined the Board in 2018.
 Lyndal is a passionate advocate for vulnerable women and children.
 In 1998, Lyndal visited South Africa, Zimbabwe and several neighboring countries, where she developed a deep desire to improve life outcomes for people living in disadvantaged circumstances.
+Lyndal and her husband Peter, together with their three children, travelled to South Africa in 2018 to spend time with AAF's partner organisation and the communities they serve.
 Lyndal has a background in legal publishing, and has spent many years working as a Government lawyer in child protection law.
+Lyndal currently manages the legal team at the Office of the Children's Guardian.

 Allen Powell